 September 8th marks the 51st annual International Literacy Day.
 Established in 1966 by UNESCO (United Nations Educational, Scientific and Cultural Organization), the holiday was first celebrated the following year in 1967.
 Observed by all UN states, International Literacy Day is meant to raise awareness and highlight the importance of literacy for individuals, communities and entire nations.

 Throughout the world, 775 million adults lack minimum literacy skills.
 That’s one in five, and two thirds of them are women.
 There are also 60.7 million children in the world that are out of school and even more children attend irregularly or drop out before becoming literate.
 Regionally, South Asia and sub-Saharan Africa have the lowest literacy rates (58.6% and 59.7%, respectively).
-The countries with the fewest literate adults are Niger, 19.1%; South Sudan, 26.8%; Guinea, 30.4%; and Burkina Faso, 36% (where we are traveling at the end of the month).
+The countries with the fewest literate adults are Niger, 19.1%; South Sudan, 26.8%; Guinea, 30.4%; and Burkina Faso, 36% (where we traveled at the end of last month).